Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 5. Notifications have read receipts.
 To mark them as read you will need to identify your users with a GUID (`recipientId`).
 Fliplet apps automatically take care of this so no extra work is required from your end.
 6. Notifications can be scheduled to be sent in the future using the `scheduled` `status` and specifying the date using the `orderAt` parameter.

+Note: apps by default have no permissions to insert notifications.
+Enabling such permission is done by setting the `notificationsExtendedPermissions` setting to `true` in the app settings.

 ---

 ## Managing notifications